The training accuracy of two-layer neural networks: its estimation and understanding using random datasets: Conclusions

 \section{Conclusions}

-Our main contribution is to build a novel theory to estimate the training accuracy for two-layer FCNN used on two-class random datasets without using input data or trained models (training); it uses only three arguments: the dimensionality of inputs ($d$), the number of inputs ($N$), and the number of neurons in the hidden layer ($L$).
-And there appear to be no other studies that have proposed a method to estimate training accuracy in this way.
+In this study, we propose a novel theory based on space partitioning to estimate the approximate training accuracy for two-layer neural networks on random datasets without training.
+It does this using only three arguments: the dimensionality of inputs ($d$), the number of input data points ($N$), and the number of neurons in the hidden layer ($L$).
+The theory has been verified by the computation of real training accuracies in our experiments.
+Although the method requires empirical correction factors, they are determined using a principled and repeatable approach.
+The results indicate that the method will work for any dimension, and it has the potential to estimate deeper neural network models.
+It is not the purpose of this work, however, to examine generalizability to arbitrary datasets.

-Our theory is based on the notion that hidden layers in neural networks perform space partitioning and the hypothesis that the data separation ratio determines the training accuracy.
-Theorem \ref{thm:1} introduces a mapping function between training accuracy and the ensemble index.
-The ensemble index has a better characteristic than accuracy for prediction because its domain is $(0,\ \infty)$.
-It is good for designing prediction models or fitting experimental data.
-Observation \ref{obs:1} provides a calculation of the ensemble index based on empirical corrections.

-The theory has been verified by real training accuracies in our experiments.
-And it has the potential to estimate deeper neural network models.
 This study may raise other questions and suggest a starting point for a new way for researchers to make progress on studying the \textit{transparency} of deep learning.

-\section{Appendix: Simplification from Eq. (\ref{eq:3}) to Eq. (\ref{eq:4})}
+\section{Appendix: Simplification from Eq.~(\ref{eq:3}) to Eq.~(\ref{eq:4})}

-In the paper, Eq. (\ref{eq:3}):
+In the paper, Eq.~(\ref{eq:3}):

 Ignoring the constant 0.5 (small to $N$),

 Using equation ${x=e}^{\ln{x}}$,

 Let $t=\frac{1}{N}\to +0$,